cstrelioff/chrisstrelioffws-sandbox/2014/10/24/inferring_probabilities_a_second_example_of_bayesian_calculations.rst

                        }

-The posterior should really be thought of as a set of equations, one for each value of :math:`p_{0}`, just like we had for the likelihood and the prior.
+The posterior should really be thought of as a set of equations, one for each candidate value of :math:`p_{0}`, just like we had for the likelihood and the prior.

-Finally, for the theory, we finish off our example and calculate the posterior pmf for :math:`p_{0}`.
-Let's start by calculating the evidence (we know all the values for the likelihood and prior from above):
+Finally, for the theory, I finish off our example and calculate the posterior pmf for :math:`p_{0}`.
+Let's start by calculating the evidence (I know all the values for the likelihood and prior from above):

 .. math::